Before we get started, consider brushing up on these subjects:

 Create and manage custom contact fields

 Custom contact fields are a great way to cater to many different people through relatively automated means.
-The first and easiest way to collect the appropriate information is by including it in a sign-up form .
+The first and easiest way to collect the appropriate information is by including it in a sign-up form.
 What kind of custom fields you include depends on the needs of your organization.
-For example, you’re a landscaping business who needs to know the square footage of a contact’s yard or you're an ice cream shop that records a patron’s favorite flavor.
+For example, you’re a landscaping business that needs to know the square footage of a contact’s yard, or you're an ice cream shop that records a patron’s favorite flavor.

 Scenario 3: Need to separate out entire newsletters to several sub-groups.